-Wonderfully spicy ginger biscuits with a kick of chilli, a quick and easy bake.
-These biscuits take inspiration from Fortnum & Mason’s Lucifer’s Biscuits.
+My ginger and chilli biscuits are wonderfully spicy ginger biscuits with a good kick of fiery ginger and hot chilli.
+These biscuits take inspiration from Fortnum & Mason's Lucifer's Biscuits which are hands down my favourite biscuit.

-What to do?
-Well simple really, come up with your own (significantly cheaper) version.
-I found a basic biscuit recipe and began adapting it to create my own ginger and chilli biscuits.
-Here’s the result, a ginger biscuit, with a nice chew of stem ginger and a good kick of chilli.
+I started with a basic biscuit recipe and began adapting it to create my own ginger and chilli biscuits.
+Here's the result, a simple ginger and chilli biscuit, with a nice chew of stem ginger and a good kick of chilli.

-- If you love spice these ginger & chilli biscuits are the biscuit for you, blending fiery ginger with hot chilli and the perfect amount of sweetness.
+- If you love spice these fiery ginger and chilli biscuits are the biscuit for you, blending ginger with hot chilli and the perfect amount of sweetness.

 - A simple recipe ideal for those of you who are new to baking.